TEXTS OF VIOLENCE

 The concept of a “holy war” does not exist in the Islam.
 For the term war, the term qitaal (battle) is used.
 Translating or explaining the term jihad as a holy war is therefore wrong.

-‘The verses of the sword’ or ‘Ayat As Sayf’ (verse 5, sura 9) are often abused by jihadists and critics of Islam.
+Verse 191 of surat al-Baqara is often abused by jihadists and critics of Islam.
 One group wants to justify violence, the other group wants to portray Islam as a violent religion.

-worshippers or non-Muslims.
-Let’s study the verse through the following
+Muslims.
+Let’s study the verse through the following aspects:

 a.
 Context of the verse